Pennsylvania Department of Human Services

 Annually (Once per year.)
 Uber/SEPTA requests should be submitted at the end of the budget year for the following budget year.

 The CLE needs to complete the Participant Referral Form, with the CLE Change checked and filled out completely.
 Please send the completed form to the email address listed on the form.
 An Enrollment Specialist from PPL will then reach out to the CLE to complete enrollment.
+You should not complete the CLE change within MyAccount.

 Answers for SSPs (Support Service Providers):